sevenseasofbri/Orbital-README/README.md

 1. Unlike popular websites like [Itineree](http://itineree.com/) and [Tripomatic](https://maps.sygic.com/?utm_source=content-pages&utm_medium=cta&utm_campaign=homepage#/?map=12,1.32568,103.846519) which require the user to install their mobile apps to sync their own implemented calendars; our application allows the user to sync their itinerary to their Google Calendar (more widely present on people's mobile phones, and user friendly).
 2. Our application provides 2-way customisation- one through the user deciding the timings of their trip and the other generating timings for the trip based on opening and closing hours.
 ## Brief Introduction To Features
-- Creates a personalised and optimal itinerary based on: _travel time_ and _opening/closing hours_.
+- 2 Way optimisation by creating a personalised and optimal itinerary based on _travel time_ OR generating a schedule based on _travel time_ AND _opening/closing hours_.
 - Suggests places to travel to based on user inputs.
 - Integration with Google Calendar: The itinerary can be accessed on any device that uses Google and provides a familiar UI/UX experience for the user (Reduces storing in files like PDFs and gives a more on-the-go experience).